simrenbasra/simys-blog/_posts/2025-08-03-email_genie_part6.md

 ## Results

-Out of curiosity, I also experimented with fully fine-tuning the entire model to compare performance.

 | Accuracy | Precision | Recall | F1-Score |
 |----------|-----------|--------|----------|
 | 62.1     | 63.3      | 62.1   | 62.2     |